-Geo-Design were responsible for geotechnical aspects of the construction of the Ting Kau Bridge, a HK$1.73 billion, 1.1km long cable stayed structure, and the associated approach viaducts and substantial earthworks.
+Geo-Design staff were responsible for supervision of construction of geotechnical aspects of the Ting Kau Bridge – a HK$1.73 billion, 1.1km long cable stayed structure, and the associated approach viaducts and substantial earthworks.

 Key aspects of the services included:

 - Detailed Design review and check (Geo-Design staff also acted as part of the Design Check team within the Highways Department)